TheTechAngle/TheTechAngle.github.io/AWS/_posts/VPCs.md

 Allows instances between two VPCs to communicate.
 You will need to set up one (and only one) VPC peering connection between the two VPCs.
 They cannot have overlapping CIDR blocks and cannot be used to share internet gateways and NAT devices.
 You can use it to share Network Load Balancer.
 Routes will have to be set up to allow traffic in both directions, with the VPCs as the target.

+#### 12) Setting up your own VPC

+1) Create a VPC with primary CIDR as you see fit (eg 10.0.0.0/16) and Amazon provided IPv6 CIDR block 1.5) This will create a route table, a network ACL, and a security group
+2) Create two subnets within, with subsets of IP addresses that don't overlap.
+Allow one to have publicly assigned IP addresses
+3) Create an internet gateway, and attack it to the VPC.
+ONLY ONE PER VPC
+4) Create a 'public' route table (map 0.0.0.0/0 and ::/0 to the intergateway) and  associate the subnet with this route table
+4) Spin up two EC2 instances, one in each subnet
+4.5) For the Web (public EC2 instance) create a new security group which allows SSH and HTTP from 0.0.0.0/0 and ::/0 to enable internet access.
+Download the key pair created
+4.5) For the DB (private EC2 instance)create a new security group which allows SSH, HTTPS, HTTP and ICDMP from the public subnet's CIDR